 Measuring a Bull Terrier’s Intelligence

 The intelligence of the Bull Terrier is measured using obedience and working intelligence.
-This type of dog IQ was coined by canine psychologist and pHD, Stanley Coren.
+This type of dog intelligence was coined by canine psychologist and pHD, Stanley Coren.
 And while this may be a great starting point, it doesn’t truly measure the full IQ of a dog.

 In short, O&W intelligence refers to the dog’s ability to learn commands and obey any known commands.
 According to Stanley Coren, if a dog learns faster while obeying more frequently, they’re considered to be smarter.

 Coren’s Dog Intelligence Criteria

 The criteria used in measuring obedience and working intelligence is largely credited to Coren.
-But even so, he had the help of 199 obedience trial judges in North America to help conduct his trials and research into this component of dog IQ.
+But even so, he had the help of 199 obedience trial judges in North America to help conduct his intelligence trials and research into this aspect of dog IQ.

 With the data provided through the trials, Coren was able to finalize his list of smartest dog breeds.
 As such, the criteria is based on the following: